apple/swift-async-algorithms/Guides/RecursiveMap.md

 This function comes with two different traversal methods.
 This option affects the element order of the output sequence.

 - `depthFirst`: The algorithm will go down first and produce the resulting path.
+The algorithm starts with original sequence and calling the supplied closure first.
+This is default option.

 - `breadthFirst`: The algorithm will go through the previous sequence first and chaining all the occurring sequences.